performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Removing a PMDA
 ~~~~~~~~~~~~~~~

-PMDA removalThe simplest way to stop a PMDA from running, apart from
+The simplest way to stop a PMDA from running, apart from
 killing the process, is to remove the entry from
 ``${PCP_PMCDCONF_PATH}`` and signal PMCD (with ``SIGHUP``) to reread its
 configuration file.
 To completely remove a PMDA requires the reverse